Skip to main content

 Rookie contracts

 Rookies drafted in the rookie draft receive contracts at their pay scale salary with a default length of 3 years.
+Rookie contracts are tagged with a "rookie" contract type, which determines eligibility for rookie options (if enabled).

 Rookie option year